Skip to main content

 Overview

 Matthiola bicornis (syn.
-M. longipetala subsp. bicornis) is a hardy annual in the Brassicaceae family, grown primarily for its intense evening fragrance.
-Plants grow 12–18 inches (30–45 cm) tall and 6–8 inches (15–20 cm) wide with a slender, upright to somewhat lax habit.
-Stems are branching, covered in fine grey-green hairs.
-Leaves are narrow-lanceolate, 2–4 inches (5–10 cm) long, grey-green, with slightly wavy or toothed margins.
-Flowers are small, four-petalled, 0.5–0.75 inch (12–18 mm) across, in shades of mauve, lilac, pink, or white — visually inconspicuous during the day, when petals remain partially closed and the plant appears wilted.
-At dusk, the petals open fully and release a powerful sweet, clove-like fragrance that carries 15–20 feet (4.5–6 m) in still air.
+M. longipetala subsp. bicornis) is a hardy annual in the mustard family (Brassicaceae) grown primarily for an intense evening fragrance.
+Plants reach 12-18 inches (30-45 cm) tall and 6-8 inches (15-20 cm) wide with a slender, upright to somewhat lax habit.
+Stems are branching and covered in short grey-green hairs.
+Leaves are narrow-lanceolate, 2-4 inches (5-10 cm) long, grey-green, with slightly wavy or toothed margins.
+Flowers are small, four-petalled, 0.5-0.75 inch (12-18 mm) across, in shades of mauve, lilac, pink, or white — visually inconspicuous during the day, when petals stay partially closed and the plant looks wilted.
+At dusk, the petals open fully and release a powerful sweet, clove-like fragrance that carries 15-20 feet (4.5-6 m) in still air.
 Fragrance peaks between 8 PM and midnight and fades by morning.
-Pollinated by nocturnal hawk moths and other night-flying insects.
-The species is unrelated to common stock (M. incana) despite sharing the genus — M. bicornis is a straggly annual while M. incana is a showy bedding plant.
-Bloom begins 8–10 weeks from sowing and continues for 4–6 weeks.
-Susceptible to flea beetles, downy mildew, and clubroot (Plasmodiophora brassicae) — rotate with non-brassica crops.
+Flowers are pollinated by nocturnal hawk moths and other night-flying insects.
+The species is unrelated in growth form to common stock (M. incana) despite sharing the genus — M. bicornis is a straggly annual while M. incana is a showy bedding plant.
+Bloom begins 8-10 weeks from sowing and continues for 4-6 weeks.
+Plants are susceptible to flea beetles, downy mildew, and clubroot (Plasmodiophora brassicae); rotation with non-brassica crops reduces incidence.

 Native Range

-Matthiola bicornis is native to the eastern Mediterranean region, including Greece, Turkey, and southwestern Asia.
-It occurs on rocky hillsides, disturbed ground, and coastal habitats at low elevations.
+Matthiola bicornis is native to the eastern Mediterranean region, including Greece, Turkey, and southwestern Asia, where the species occurs on rocky hillsides, disturbed ground, and coastal habitats at low elevations.

 Suggested Uses

 Sown near outdoor seating areas, bedroom windows, and along paths where the evening fragrance can be experienced at close range.
-Interplant with day-blooming annuals such as Calendula or Nigella to mask the untidy daytime appearance.
-Effective in containers on balconies and patios — a 6-inch (15 cm) pot holds 3–5 plants.
+Interplanting with day-blooming annuals such as Calendula or Nigella masks the untidy daytime appearance.
+The species grows in containers on balconies and patios — a 6-inch (15 cm) pot holds 3-5 plants.
 Often broadcast-sown in mixed annual wildflower strips.

 How to Identify

-Identified by the narrow grey-green leaves, small mauve to lilac four-petalled flowers that appear wilted during the day but open at dusk releasing a powerful sweet fragrance, and the slender branching habit.
-Distinguished from M. incana (common stock) by the much smaller flowers, lax habit, and exclusively nocturnal fragrance.
+Identified by the narrow grey-green leaves, small mauve to lilac four-petalled flowers that look wilted during the day but open at dusk releasing a powerful sweet fragrance, and the slender branching habit.
+Separated from M. incana (common stock) by the much smaller flowers, lax habit, and exclusively nocturnal fragrance.
 The seed pod has two small horns at the tip — the basis for the epithet bicornis.

 Appearance